wessenstam/serversuite/lab9/lab9.rst

 Introduction
 ------------

-This eighth lab will cover:
+This ninth lab will cover:

 1. Configure Role-Based Permissions
 2. Configure a Domain Administrative Account